sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 You can use a decompression software like 7-Zip if you have it already installed to extract the image.

 After extraction, we will have a file that has the .iso extension.

+> move the ISO to your directory where you would like to store that iso.

 ## pfSense VM Creation